 Calderdale has a number of services that support children and young people who have special educational needs or disabilities.

-The National Autistic Society is the leading UK charity for autistic people and their families.
-They provide information, support and pioneering services, and campaign for a better world for autistic people.
+The National Autistic Society – Is the leading UK charity for autistic people and their families.

-Research has found that 40 to 80 percent of people on the autism spectrum struggle to sleep.
-This guide includes more than 90 tips to help your family get more restful sleep.
+The Ultimate Guide to Helping Children with Autism Sleep Soundly at Night – This guide includes more than 90 tips to help your family get more restful sleep.

-Sensory integration is about how our brain receives and processes sensory information so that we can do the things we need to do in out everyday life.
+Sensory Integration Education – Sensory integration is about how our brain receives and processes sensory information so that we can do the things we need to do in our everyday life.